Why Most MarTech Implementations Fail (and How to Get Yours Right)

 The real test is whether people and technology across the organisation can see what matters and act on it:

-· Decision clarity - dashboards that simplify complexity into useful guidance, not noise.
+• Decision clarity - dashboards that simplify complexity into useful guidance and insights, not noise.

-· AI is informed with accurate data so it can be deployed and used effectively across commercial teams.
+• AI - is educated with accurate data and processes so it can learn, be deployed and used effectively across commercial teams.

 Integrated, not isolated